If a person who was thinking about using heroin had a good understanding of what would happen when they tried to stop using it, would they ever start?

 In fact, the entire Narconon drug rehab program consists of one innovation after another with the result being a success rate that is far beyond that of other types of drug rehab programs.
 And there is another distinctive plus to the Narconon withdrawal and rehab program: It is all done without any drugs of any kind.
 (Of course, if a person must take a medication for a physical condition, they would continue to do so, as directed by their physician.)

 Many rehabs think their successes should be counted by the number of people who get to the end of the rehab program and then go home.
 At Narconon, only one type of success counts.
 How many people stay sober after going home.
-So Narconon graduates are monitored for two years after graduation.
+So Narconon graduates are monitored for up to two years, sometimes longer, after graduation.
 And in that time, seven out of ten graduates successfully use what they have learned to stay clean and sober.

 For forty-five years, the Narconon program has offered its innovations to addicted people in the US, UK, Italy, Russia, Taiwan, Australia and dozens of other countries around the world.
 The goal is a drug-free world, which includes helping one addicted person at a time overcome his or her addiction.
 It also includes helping students around the world learn why they should never start to use drugs.